Group Coaching vs. One-on-One Coaching: Choose The Best One

 • When you get to know your clients better individually, it helps you to build stronger relationships for the future.

 • Easier to manage.
-During individual sessions, clients can not stay silent while others speak because there is no one else besides you two, and it is easier to manage their progress, interstate, and participation level.
+During individual sessions, clients can not stay silent while others speak because there is no one besides you two, and it is easier to manage their progress, interstate, and participation level.

 • More time-consuming.
 Instead of holding two-hour sessions with five people, you may need to hold an hour and a half sessions with each of them, so you will spend more time working and less enjoying life.
-In this era of automation, it is vital to improve the approach of working less while giving the same quality and simultaneously spending less time on work.
+In this era of automation, it is vital to improving the approach of working less while giving the same quality and simultaneously spending less time on work.

 • Upscale may take longer than in the case of group coaching, as the industry is competitive.